mingzhang-yin/CoCo/README.md

 ```
 ```

-* To generate data for wild animal classification, follow the steps describe by [Cloudera](https://github.com/fastforwardlabs/causality-for-ml).
+* To generate data for wild animal classification, follow the steps describe in [this repo](https://github.com/fastforwardlabs/causality-for-ml).

 * To run the code
 ```